Parliamentary.ai

 Overview

-This bill mandates the installation of Automated External Defibrillators (AEDs) in various public places across the UK to improve survival rates from cardiac arrest.
+This bill mandates the installation of Automated External Defibrillators (AEDs) in various public places across the UK to improve the chances of survival from sudden cardiac arrest.
 It also requires training programs and public awareness campaigns related to AED use.

 Description